 You might think the time when your last child leaves home is far off into the future, and you’re probably right.
 But don’t fall into the trap of thinking that it’s so far off you don’t need to think about it because you do.
-It’s a bittersweet moment because while your kids are leaving to become truly independent, it gives you back the freedom that you haven’t had since before you were parents.
+It’s a bittersweet moment because while your kids are leaving to become truly independent, it gives you back the freedom that you hadn’t had since before you were parents.
 An empty home does take a little getting used to, but you shouldn’t dismiss the possibilities and new options it brings.

 Time To Retire?

-It could be, because one of the reasons why you can’t retire earlier is the expense children bring.
+It could be because one of the reasons why you can’t retire earlier is the expense children bring.
 Once they leave the nest, their finances are no longer your concern or perhaps, more importantly, your responsibility.
-You might give them a little nudge through the college years but by this point they really should be standing on their own two feet.
+You might give them a little nudge through the college years, but by this point, they really should be standing on their own two feet.
 They won’t be the constant drain on the bank account that they have been for quite some time now.

 If you’re not in a position where you can retire just yet, it may be worth thinking about freeing up some capital, so it is a possibility.
 There’s one simple way to do this.